-Aang Curatman, Agus Suroso Department of Management Universitas Jenderal Soedirman Purwokerto, Indonesia aratman74@gmail.com
+Aang Curatman, Agus Suroso Department of Management Universitas Jenderal Soedirman Purwokerto, Indonesia aratman74@gmail.com not turn all customers into loyal customers or make loyal customers exclusively.
+But, this does not mean that the loyalty

-Junaedi Junaedi, Yono Maulana, Rahmadi Rahmadi, Soesanty Maulany Faculty of Economics Universitas Swadaya Gunung Jati Cirebon, Indonesia
+Junaedi Junaedi, Yono Maulana, Rahmadi Rahmadi,

+Soesanty Maulany

+Faculty of Economics

+Universitas Swadaya Gunung Jati

 Abstract-Developing and maintaining customer loyalty is crucial in the business competition.
-Thus, this study aims to examine the effect of customer and customer-company identification (CCID) lovalty cardholders on the store.
+Thus, this study aims to examine the effect of customer and customer-company in trification (CCID) loyalty cardholders on the store.
 The samples in this study were 100 respondents who were cardholders of the minimarkets in Cirebon, Indonesia.
-The sampling technique is a purposive random.
+The 15 pling technique is a purposive random.
 The results show that the loyalty program has a significant influence on program loyalty.
 Loyalty Program has a significant positive impact on CCID and store loyalty, and CCID has also an effect to store loyalty.
 Further research recommendation and implication are also discussed.